-This is a great overnight canoe trip that begins in the picturesque village of Hoarwithy some 12 miles up river of Ross on Wye, Tresseck Park Campsite (where you will launch from) is overlooked by the Tuscan Style St Catherine’s Church, built on the hillside above, it's a great place to stay the night before you embark and we can meet you there the night before (we have gone back to the old way we are running which is meeting at the end point, the Paddocks Hotel in Symonds Yat).
+This is a great overnight canoe trip that begins in the picturesque village of Hoarwithy some 12 miles up river of Ross on Wye, Tresseck Park Campsite (where you will launch from) is overlooked by the Tuscan Style St Catherine’s Church, built on the hillside above, it's a great place to stay the night before you embark and we can meet you there the night before if you fancy?

-We meet you at Wye Adventures / Wye Canoes centre at Symonds Yat West where we provide you with dry barrels for your KIT and sort out paperwork etc. Please be aware there there are no formal stopping points between Hoarwithy and Ross and no where to get anything to eat or drink so you must take a packed lunch for day 1 and be considerate if you need to stop, always take rubbish with you.
+We meet you at Wye Adventures / Wye Canoes centre at Symonds Yat West where we provide you with dry barrels for your KIT and sort out paperwork etc. Please be aware there there are no formal stopping points between Hoarwithy and Ross and no where to get anything to eat or drink so you must take a packed lunch for day one and be considerate if you need to stop, always take rubbish with you.